Lycopene

 Lycopene is an organic compound classified as a tetraterpene and a carotene.
-Lycopene (from the neo-Latin Lycopersicum, the tomato species) is a bright red carotenoid hydrocarbon found in tomatoes and other red fruits and vegetables.
+Lycopene (from the Neo-Latin Lycopersicon, the name of a former tomato genus) is a bright red carotenoid hydrocarbon found in tomatoes and other red fruits and vegetables.

 Occurrence

-Aside from tomatoes, it is found in red carrots, watermelons, grapefruits, and papayas.
-It is not present in strawberries or cherries.
+Aside from tomatoes or tomato products like ketchup, it is found in watermelons, grapefruits, red guavas, and baked beans.
 It has no vitamin A activity.

 In plants, algae, and other photosynthetic organisms, lycopene is an intermediate in the biosynthesis of many carotenoids, including beta-carotene, which is responsible for yellow, orange, or red pigmentation, photosynthesis, and photoprotection.

 Like all carotenoids, lycopene is a tetraterpene.
-It is insoluble in water.
+It is soluble in fat, but insoluble in water.
 Eleven conjugated double bonds give lycopene its deep red color.

-Owing to the strong color, lycopene is useful as a food coloring (registered as E160d) and is approved for use in the US, Australia and New Zealand (registered as 160d) and the European Union.
+Owing to the strong color, lycopene is used as a food coloring (registered as E160d) and is approved for use in the US, Australia and New Zealand (registered as 160d), and the European Union (E160d).